kercre123/wire-pod/README.md

 ## System Requirements

-For wire-pod, a CPU with AVX support is required.
+For wire-pod, a CPU with AVX support is recommended, but not required if you are using x86.
 Check [https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#CPUs_with_AVX](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#CPUs_with_AVX)

-If your CPU does not support AVX, use [wire-picovoice-pod](https://github.com/kercre123/wire-picovoice-pod) instead.
+If your CPU does not support AVX and you are not getting good performance, use [wire-picovoice-pod](https://github.com/kercre123/wire-picovoice-pod) instead.

 ## Configuring, Building, Installing